alvinjo/SterlingRoundUp/README.md

 - Do proper error handling with appropriate responses
 - Use retryable annotation for handling unexpected failures
 - Use a more appropriate data type for storing minorUnits, such as BigInteger
+- Perform account value check before performing savings goal transactions.
+We don't want the users account to go into negative.